mppn98/SKKU/README.md

 # SKKU
-Repository for organizing and storing study materials for each semester at SKKU
+Repository for organizing and storing study materials for each semester at Sungkyunkwan University